Call of Juarez: Gunslinger

-After The Cartel flopped both financially and critically, Ubisoft sent an email through UPlay to registered owners the game, asking them which Call of Juarez game was their favourite and how would they rate The Cartel itself.
+After The Cartel flopped both financially and critically, Ubisoft sent an email through UPlay to registered owners of the game, asking them which Call of Juarez game was their favourite and how would they rate The Cartel itself.
 The email also included a series of gameplay set-pieces, asking players which they'd most like to see in an "as yet unannounced" game.

 Gunslinger was announced in September 2012, with Ubisoft emphasising that the game would feature legendary Wild West figures such as Billy the Kid, Pat Garrett, Wyatt Earp, Butch Cassidy, and Jesse James, and that for the first time in the series, an experience point-based skill progression system would be utilised.
 Addressing why the team had returned to the Wild West after setting The Cartel in the modern-day, Krakowiak stated, "we did so for a number of reasons, but basically because of what we've heard from fans and the fact that we're ready to believe that this is where the series belongs."
 At PAX 2013, Ubisoft brand manager Aymeric Evennou echoed Krakowiak; "this is where the brand belongs.
 We tried something else, but now we're fully dedicated to please the fans."
 Indeed, Techland knew another subpar game would kill the franchise, with design expert Xavier Penin, who also contributed to the script, stating, "we were on a mission to save the Call of Juarez brand, literally."

 In terms of the game's narrative, which is self-consciously a mixture of fact and fiction, the team tried to narrow down what makes this period of history so specific, and "what we came up was the stories, the legends, the mixture between myth and truth.
 So we really focused on the storytelling and narration."
 The outline of the story was conceived by producer Krzysztof Nosek and writer Rafał W. Orkan, who brought it to Haris Orkin, without characters or specific story elements in place.
 Wanting the actual narration to be as important as the narrative, they told Orkin that the storyline needed to be structured like Bastion, whereby things in the game world would change in front of the players' eyes, based upon what was being said in the narration.
 Orkin loved the idea, as it paralleled how the legends of the West were formed in the first place - myths and exaggeration overtook fact and reality, and so the question of truth versus embellishment became a major part of the story; "we decided our narrator would be unreliable and that the world would change as the story changed.
 I thought that perfectly mimicked how the history of the West was written in the first place."
 Orkin was particularly inspired by John Ford's The Man Who Shot Liberty Valance (1962) and Arthur Penn's Little Big Man (1970), both of which deal with myths overtaking reality in the public consciousness.
 A quote from Liberty Valance, "when the legend becomes fact, print the legend", became a central idea in Orkin's script.